- Importing References

 - Within Zotero, select the references or collections you wish to export.

-- Choose the file format you want to use (we recommend bib).
+- Choose the needed file format (BibLaTeX).

 - Save your newly created reference file in a location of your choosing.